-Salaried GPs and practice staff
+Salaried GPs and Practice staff

 It will be important for salaried GPs and practice staff to have discussions with GP partners about the ways that extended access may affect them.
 While this will differ from practice to practice, guidance has been produced specifically relating to the implications of extended access for salaried GPs.
-The guidance for salaried GPs will be available shortly.
+This can be accessed from the link below.